REDSSA

 Nezerith Cengiz

-Nezerith Cengiz is a bioethics graduate presently working as a researcher on the REDSSA project at the Centre for Medical Ethics and Law, Faculty of Medicine and Health Sciences, Stellenbosch University.
+Nezerith Cengiz is a bioethics graduate presently working as a researcher on the REDSSA project at the Division of Medical Ethics and Law, Faculty of Medicine and Health Sciences, Stellenbosch University.
 She completed her MSc in Bioethics and Health Law at the Steve Biko Centre for Bioethics at the University of the Witwatersrand.
 Her dissertation focused on artificial intelligence (AI) in health care and virtue ethics.
 Other research-related interests include the ethics of xenotransplantation.
 Nezerith has worked as a research assistant in vascular surgery, ophthalmology, and data science.
-She has served as a Research Ethics Committee (REC) member on the Hospice Palliative Care Association of South Africa and currently serves on the Tygerberg Hospital Clinical Ethics Committee and Stellenbosch Health REC.
+She has served as a Research Ethics Committee (REC) member on the Hospice Palliative Care Association of South Africa.

 Professor Sharon Kling